 Sprouting Your Seeds

-I first soak in about 1 cup warm water for about 6 hours.
-I use cheesecloth to cover the jar (you can use a rubber band or canning ring to hold the cloth on).
-After a few hours you can rinse the seed and put cloth back on jar.
-Rinse at least 2 times daily.
+Then I soak in about 1 cup hot water–not boiling–for about 6 hours, after which I use cheesecloth or a muslin cloth to cover the jar (you can use a rubber band or canning ring to hold the cloth on).
+After a few hours you can rinse the seed and put the cloth back on the jar.
+Rinse at least 2 times daily with cool water.
 Keep in a dark area (not cabinet) or cover with a dark cloth or black plastic bag.
-You should have sprouts in about 3 to 7 days.
-You want the sprouts you’re going to use to plant to have several leaves started (a microgreen at this point).
-I’ve also grown them in a colander in a black bag…this grows the best sprouts for eating (they’re more plump).

 You can also start these sprouts in a seed sprouter if you have one…just make sure the sprouts are large enough to plant.
+Make sure you allow for excess water drain after each rinse to prevent rot.
+If you use a paper towel to line your container, make sure it doesn’t stay soggy for hours, as the bean seeds may spoil without air circulation.

 Planting Mung Bean Sprouts